Project content according to research focus

 The overall goal of the project is to promote the increased use of peas as a protein source in pig feeding.
 In representative, varietal origins of peas with different nutrient composition, the in vitro digestibility and the fermentation properties are first determined and, based on this, digestibility values are determined for selected pea varieties with pigs.
 In addition, the digestibility values are determined after fermentation with and without enzyme additives.
 The activities of digestive enzymes are measured in the experiments and changes in the microbiome in the intestinal digesta and in the faeces of the animals are determined.

-Research foci: Microniome & Nutrition
+Research foci: Microbiome & Nutrition

-Funding code: 2821EPS016 (Federal Ministry of Food and Agriculture)
+Funding code: 2821EPS016

 PiFerm